Review 386: Star Wars: The Force Awakens

 And if that synopsis sounds dull, boring, uninspired, unimaginative, uncreative, generic as well as overly familiar, then good job, you've been paying attention!

-Walt Disney Pictures attempts to cash in on ungratefull Star Wars fans memories of those films as well as pander to the lowest common denominator Star Wars fan who just want more of the same and don't care about taking chances or pushing this tired franchise in new and exciting directions - and don't tell me it does because this film so obviously doesn't.
+designed solely to cash in on ungrateful Star Wars fans memories of those films as well as pander to the lowest common denominator Star Wars fan who just want the same dish served over and over again and don't care about taking chances or pushing this tired franchise in new and exciting directions.

 This is a film with no imagination, no creativity, no joy in any of the way scenes are crafted, no ambitions, no sense of it's own identity and that never asspires to be anything more than a cheap, unnecessary trip down nostalgia lane.